 Welcome to the Barham Parish Council Website, for news and information on local events.
 Please let us have your views.

 Village Survey – Action Plans : We undertook a survey with all households during 2016 and this has been written up into a Full document which you can view on our Parish Plan page on this website – or read An Executive Summary document here …..
 The comments residents gave us are now forming emerging Action Plans – we initially split these into two Plans – one for Children and Young People and a Village Action Plan.
 We will focus our work for the next five years to try and achieve these aims and residents’ aspirations.
 At November 2017 our Action Plans have been updated and reviewed and now read as follows: Main Action Plan ; Children and Young People Action ; and Achieved/Abandoned for now list

 Barham Parish map showing all the Public Rights of way

 LOCAL and NATIONAL CONSULTATIONS – Have your say!

-Hosting local organisations on this website – Barham Parish Council would be happy to host web pages of this website to local community organisations, subject to them giving a donation to the social fund, and being responsible for keeping their own information up to date.
+Hosting local organisations on this website – Barham Parish Council is happy to host web pages of this website to local community organisations, subject to them giving a donation to the social fund, and being responsible for keeping their own information up to date.
 Contact the Clerk to learn more.